layux/template-minecraft/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

 <!--
-Please do not leave this blank
+Please do not leave this blank, also you can remove all comments in this template.
 This PR [adds/removes/fixes/replaces] the [feature/bug/etc].
 -->